healpy/healpy/doc/tutorial.rst

 >>> wmap_map_I_masked = hp.ma(wmap_map_I)
 >>> wmap_map_I_masked.mask = np.logical_not(mask)

-by convention the mask is 0 where the data are masked, while numpy defines data masked when the mask is True, so it is necessary to flip the mask.
+By convention the mask is 0 where the data are masked, while numpy defines data masked when the mask is True, so it is necessary to flip the mask.

 >>> hp.mollview(wmap_map_I_masked.filled())

-filling a masked array fills the `UNSEEN` value in and return a standard array that can be used by `mollview`.
+filling a masked array fills in the `UNSEEN` value and return a standard array that can be used by `mollview`.
 `compressed()` instead removes all the masked pixels and returns a standard array that can be used for examples by the matplotlib `hist()` function:

 >>> import matplotlib.pyplot as plt